 The on-site surveillance of the Gilwood Property included direct examination of all identified aquatic features within the Property.
-The primary aquatic feature of interest is the small watercourse that flows across the north half of the Property and the associated riparian wetland (see Figure 2).
-Examination of the watercourse included the visual assessment of several standard habitat variables (substrate type, in-water and riparian vegetation, flow characteristics), and visual surveillance for the presence of aquatic biota (macrophytes, invertebrates, fish, amphibians).
+The primary aquatic features of interest are the small watercourse that flows across the north half of the Property and the associated riparian wetland (see Figures 2 and 3).
+Examination of the watercourse included the visual assessment of several standard habitat variables (substrate type, inwater and riparian vegetation, flow characteristics), and visual surveillance for the presence of aquatic biota (macrophytes, invertebrates, fish, amphibians).
+Amphibian vocalization surveys and/or surveys for larval amphibians were not conducted, based on an absence of any evidence that the wetland exhibits standing water of temporal persistence that might be conducive to amphibian breeding.

 The wetland feature located within the Property was examined in regard to core attributes of hydrology and ecology.
 Wetland characteristics were determined following the principles described in the OWES manual (MNR, 2014).
-Hydrological characterization included the identification of any discernable sources of hydrological input, observations of relative flow volume, observations of indicators of water presence (e.g. high water marks on trees), and examination of drainage characteristics of the overburden within the wetland and surrounding lands.
+Hydrological characterization included the identification of any discernable sources of hydrological input, observations of relative flow volume, direct observations of standing water presence or indicators thereof (e.g. high water marks on trees), and examination of drainage characteristics of the overburden within the wetland and surrounding lands.
 The main focus of these efforts was to determine the hydrological connectivity between the upland portions of the Property and the wetland and watercourse features.
 The examination of hydrological connectivity was particularly focused on the area of the newly proposed lots.